x-square/data_analytics/24-04-advanced-data-analytics.md

 Another way to access data on BigQuery is by using the tools within the BigQuery platform itself.
 This workflow more closely resembles what data professionals would use when working with very large datasets stored in the cloud.

 This process requires you to set up a payment method.
-However, new users get a $300 credit, and a ML instance is only a few cents per minute, so you’ll get approximately 2,000 hours of free usage before incurring any charges.
+However, new users get a $300 credit, and a ML instance is only a few cents per minute, so you'll get approximately 2,000 hours of free usage before incurring any charges.

 ## Reference guide: Pandas methods for the discovery of a dataset